 In this paper, we describe development of a comprehensive NMR model versus distance and dihedral restraint data validation report for the wwPDB.
 Future extensions to other NMR restraint types (e.g., RDCs) can be readily implemented within the same framework.
-It is anticipated that this model vs data NMR Restraint Validation Report, together with the already available knowledge-based validation report, will provide a more comprehensive and objective assessment of the reliability of biomolecular structures determined by NMR methods.
+It is anticipated that this model vs. data NMR Restraint Validation Report, together with the already available knowledge-based validation report, will provide a more comprehensive and objective assessment of the reliability of biomolecular structures determined by NMR methods.

 RESULTS